FLASH SALES: discover new special offers every week!

 red coral yucca

-Hesperaloe parviflora: a very pronounced clump habit.
+Hesperaloe parviflora: a very pronounced tufted habit.

 The root system of Hesperaloe consists of fleshy, deep roots, well adapted to capture water in arid soils.
-These roots allow the plant to withstand drought and stabilise itself in rocky or sandy terrain.
+These roots allow the plant to withstand drought and stabilise in rocky or sandy terrain.

-After flowering, Hesperaloe produces fruit capsules containing numerous small black seeds.
+After flowering, Hesperaloe produces fruit capsules containing many small black seeds.
 These capsules dry and open to release the seeds, which can be harvested for propagation by sowing.
 The seeds are light and winged, allowing them to disperse with the wind in their natural habitat.

 It is worth noting that Hesperaloe is a long-lived perennial, capable of thriving for many years with minimal maintenance.

-Our finest varieties
+Our best varieties

 Hesperaloe parviflora - Red Yucca